autonome/metafluff/posts/2002/12/what-is-a-knowledge-representation/index.md

 ---
 layout: post
-title: What is a Knowledge Representation?
+title: "What is a Knowledge Representation?"
 published_at: 2002-12-07
 date: 2002-12-07
 tags: AI RDF Semantic Web